mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 Turn it back to a rabbit?

+Nail down dates for Lily bringing the device through, and Lily poisoning the kraken.

 what does FPA say about talents / prohibited talents?

 give Aimee an employee ID tattoo